miriamposner/palladio_workshop/Getting_Started_with_Palladio.md

 If you just want to make relatively simple charts and graphs, like a bar or pie chart, Palladio is too much tool for you!
-Instead, try using Excel’s built-in functions, or check out ManyEyes (www-958.ibm.com/manyeyes).
+Instead, try using Excel’s built-in functions.

 **You want to present an interactive visualization.**

 One big limitation of Palladio is that you can’t embed or share the visualizations you create, except in static form.
 So while Palladio can help you explore and understand your data, it’s not great for presentation, at least not yet.
-Instead, try Google Fusion Tables, ManyEyes, or Tableau.
+Instead, try Google Fusion Tables, Plot.ly, or Tableau.

 **You want to create complex, fine-tuned maps and networks graphs.**